hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/Castor/Sources/Castor.docc/Castor.md

 Decentralized Identifiers (DIDs) are a new type of identifier that allows individuals and organizations to create and manage their own digital identity.
 DIDs provide a secure, decentralized, and privacy-preserving way to authenticate and verify identity, without relying on centralized authorities or intermediaries.
 Castor allows developers to leverage the power of DIDs by providing a simple and efficient way to create, manage, and resolve them.

-Castor supports the creation and resolution of two types of DIDs out of the box: prism and peer.
+Castor supports the creation and resolution of two types of DIDs out of the box:
+* prism
+* peer

 With Castor, developers can create and manage DIDs, generate and manage their associated public and private keys, and resolve DIDs to retrieve associated data.
 Castor also provides a range of advanced features, such as support for multiple key types and encryption methods, and a flexible API for customizing and extending its functionality.